Wang Binyu

-Wang Binyu (王斌余 (Wáng Bīnyú); April 30, 1977 - October 19, 2005), was a Chinese migrant labourer executed for murder in China in 2005.
+Wang Binyu (王斌余 (Wáng Bīnyú), April 30, 1977 - October 19, 2005), was a Chinese migrant worker executed for murder in 2005.
 His case attracted some sympathy within China and raised inequality issues.

 History

-Born in a poor family in Gansu, Wang Binyu went to work at a factory in the neighbouring Ningxia Hui Autonomous Region.
+Born in a poor family in Gansu, Wang Binyu went to work at a factory in the neighboring Ningxia Hui Autonomous Region.
 These two regions are in a dry climate that is in the thinly-populated interior of China, sometimes referred to as "China's Wild West", though geographically they are north-central.

-Wang Binyu needed money to pay for an operation for his father; both education and medical care are currently charged for in China.
+Wang Binyu needed money to pay for an operation for his father.
 He was working for a subcontractor, who withheld some money and claimed some was owed as expenses.
-While trying to force the subcontractor to pay him, Wang got into a fight with some co-workers and killed four people.
+While trying to force the subcontractor to pay him, Wang got into a fight with some coworkers and killed four people.
 Despite this, his case has attracted some sympathy within China.

-In a jailhouse, Mr. Wang said that he wanted to die so that he could no longer be exploited, and expressed remorse for his murders.
-Wang hoped that the party and the country would value migrant laborers.
+In the jailhouse, Mr. Wang said that he wanted to die so that he could no longer be exploited, and expressed remorse for his murders.
+Wang hoped that the CPC and the country would value migrant workers.
 He was executed in October 2005, aged 28.